 New York State Reliability Council's (NYSRC) 2022 Goal A-2 is intended to address the need for mandatory standards in New York for the interconnection of IBR resources and for the evaluation of system performance with IBR resources.
 Goal A-2 identifies actions to preserve adequate NYCA reliability for the high levels of renewable resource capacity mandated by the CLCPA.
 This goal calls for developing new rules and modifying existing rules, including resource adequacy and transmission planning design requirements, recognizing the transition to reliance on utility connected IBR resources and energy storage systems, and Behind The Meter (BTM) Distributed Energy Resources (DER).
 The performance of the NYCA power system depends on appropriate interconnection standards being in place before the replacement fleet of IBR resources is designed and installed.
 NYSRC's Goal A-2a of developing a scope for a white paper was approved by NYSRC's Executive Committee (EC) on June 10 2022.
-This document presents a white paper based upon that scope in accordance with NYSRC's Goal A-2b and was approved by NYSRC's EC on July 8, 2022.
+This document presents a draft white paper based upon that scope in accordance with NYSRC's Goal A-2b.